FREE SHIPPING Orders $99+ FREE GIFT w/ $125+ Order

 This has been an ongoing internal debate for years - and mostly because it’s been hard for me to get an accurate baseline when it comes to my skin.
 Sometimes it feels tight, flaky, and dry.
 Other times, it’s shiny, broken out and oily.
 Still other times it's reactive and sensitive.
 What gives?

-My skin revealed itself to be a combination skin type (learn more about skin types).
+Under those circumstances, my skin revealed itself to be a combination skin type (learn more about skin types).